-Part 2: how to make your vdr buyer-friendly
+Guide: Part 2 How to make your VDR buyer-friendly

 Once your documents are securely in the data room, you can start inviting bidders in to commence their due diligence.
 The most important considerations you should make are: